The Bankrate promise

 How long to keep insurance records

-Bankrate looked at how long to keep insurance statements and saw that some of the most extensive ones, like your actual policy documents, do not need to be retained for more than a year.
-Once you have the new policy in hand, the old one can usually be tossed if you did not have a claim during your policy term.
-Any records from policies that are no longer in effect can also be discarded.
-For example, if you still have the documents for a vehicle you no longer have, it is unlikely you need to retain these documents.
+Bankrate looked at how long to keep insurance statements.
+Some of the most extensive ones, like your actual policy documents, do not need to be retained for more than a year.
+Once you have the new policy in hand, the old one can usually be tossed, unless there is an open claim that still needs to be resolved.
+In this case, it is a good idea to keep all documents, including receipts, until the claim has been closed and all payments have been received.

 How to properly dispose of old insurance policies